 3.3.2 Alright, We Need the Gear for Learning Calligraphy

-Besides, there are different tools other than these, such as pen holders, nib holders, broad nib, blotting paper, calligraphy sets, and rulers, which create guidelines for starting calligraphy from rough sketches.
+Besides, there are tools other than these, such as pen holders, nib holders, broad nibs, blotting paper, calligraphy sets, and rulers, which create guidelines for starting calligraphy from rough sketches.

 4. Different Types Of Strokes

 In calligraphy, thin and thick strokes refer to the variation in line width created by applying different amounts of pressure to the pen or brush in practice sheets.
-So, thin strokes are created by using light pressure.
+Thin strokes are made using light pressure.

-This results in a narrower line, while thick strokes are created by applying more pressure, resulting in a wider line.
-Besides basic strokes in calligraphy, the foundational building blocks for creating letterforms such as upstrokes, downstrokes, and curves.
+This results in a narrower line, while thick strokes are created by applying more pressure, resulting in a broader line.
+Besides basic strokes in calligraphy, the foundational building blocks for creating letterforms are upstrokes, downstrokes, and curves.
 Here is a breakdown of each stroke to form letters.

 4.1 Upstrokes

-Here, the upstrokes lines move from the baseline upwards.
+Here, the upstroke lines move upwards from the baseline.
 They are typically thin and created with light pressure.
-Hence, start at the baseline with basic shapes and gradually lift the pen or brush as you move upwards, maintaining a consistent angle, parallel lines, same lines, and width.
+Hence, start at the baseline with basic shapes and gradually lift the pen or brush as you move upwards, maintaining a consistent angle, parallel lines, duplicate lines, and width.

 4.2 Downstrokes

-Downstroke lines that move from the baseline downwards are typically thicker, so practising calligraphy skills is necessary.
+Downstroke lines that move from the baseline downwards are typically thicker, so practicing calligraphy skills is necessary.

 5. Calligraphy Era

-It feels like those days are gone when we always meticulously practice cursive letters or proudly display our fancy penmanship.
-Now, it is all about typing at lightning speed and relying on autocorrect to fix our embarrassing typos.
-But hey, at least we can blame our messy handwriting on doctors (just kidding).
+Those days are gone when we always meticulously practiced cursive letters or proudly displayed our fancy penmanship.
+It is about typing at lightning speed and relying on autocorrect to fix our embarrassing typos.

 5.1 Digital Or Offline